patternfly/patternfly-tutorial/TUTORIAL.md

 </div>
 ```

-This snippet container charts, don't worry that they don't work yet, we'll add the javascript later.
+This snippet container charts.
+Don't worry that they don't work yet, we'll add the javascript later.

 ### Utilization Bar Card

-Now it's the trun to add an Utilization Bar Card, copy this snipptet and past it the last empty column:
+Now we'll add an Utilization Bar Card, copy this snipptet and paste it into the last empty column:

 ```html
 <!-- Utilization Bar Card -->